Tofu Skewers

 • In a large bowl, whisk together the tamari, pineapple juice, vinegar, ginger, garlic, and turmeric to combine well.

-• Add the tofu to the marinade and toss to coat.
+• Add the tofu cubes and toss to coat evenly.
 Cover the bowl with plastic wrap and marinate in the refrigerator for at least 30 minutes or up to 24 hours.

-• About 20 minutes before serving, preheat the broiler with a rack positioned 6 inches from the heat source.
+• Preheat the broiler with a rack positioned 6 inches from the heat source.

 • Lightly grease a second rimmed baking sheet with oil.
 Remove the tofu from the marinade.
-Skewer alternating pieces of tofu and pineapple on 4 skewers, placing them on the prepared baking sheet as you go.
+Skewer alternating pieces of tofu and vegetables, placing them on the prepared baking sheet as you go.

-• Broil, turning the skewers occasionally until the tofu and pineapple are browned in spots, 3 to 5 minutes.
+• Broil, turning the skewers occasionally until the tofu and vegetables are browned in spots, 3 to 5 minutes.

 Notes